 Things get a little easier, but a little more expensive, when you are shopping for two people.
 You might think that you could just double the numbers from above, but that’s not necessarily the case.
-You should be able to use your groceries a little more efficiently when you have two people eating, and as a result, you should save a little bit of money (on a per-person basis).
+You should be able to use your groceries a little more efficiently when you have two people eating, and as a result, you should save a little bit of money on a tight budget.

 So, you might be able to target costs of around $350 – $500 for food if you are buying for two.
 Again, how much you actually spend will depend on your habits, and it will also depend on how well you plan out your meals.
 If you make it a point to use up your leftovers and cut down on waste as far as possible, you should be able to keep your spending down near the bottom of the range.

 Average Cost of Groceries per Month for 4 People